facebookresearch/personal-timeline/README.md

 3. Move the data into this folder.

-# Step 2: Import your photo data to SQLite (this is what will go into the episodic database)
+# Step 2: Import your photo data to SQLite (this is what will go into the episodic database) and build summaries

 1. Build docker image
     ```docker build -t pd-importer```